Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 That said, I believe the query syntax is a particularly interesting feature because it allows us to think about operations on data in a clearer way.
 Some operations, especially those involving collections embedded inside other collections, can appear rather convoluted in their method form, but much more legible when written using query syntax.

 However, few developers are aware of this, but C#'s query syntax is not actually tied to `IEnumerable<T>` -- it can be extended to work with any other type as well, by implementing a few specific methods.
-This presents an interesting opportunity where we can use this feature to enhance our own types with custom domain specific language, similar to [https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions](computation expressions in F#) or [`do` notation in Haskell](https://en.wikibooks.org/wiki/Haskell/do_notation).
+This presents an interesting opportunity where we can use this feature to enhance our own types with custom domain specific language, similar to [computation expressions in F#](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) or [`do` notation in Haskell](https://en.wikibooks.org/wiki/Haskell/do_notation).

 In this article, I will explain how LINQ's query syntax works and what it takes to enable it for custom types.
 We will look at some real world scenarios that can benefit from custom query syntax.